 PSAP means “public safety answering point.”[2]

-You can be charged with Silent or Abusive Calls to 9-1-1 Service if the state’s attorneys believe that each of the elements of either 42.061(b) or 42.061(c), as described in the section above, have been met.
+You can be charged with Silent or Abusive Calls to 9-1-1 Service in Texas if the state’s attorneys believe that each of the elements of either 42.061(b) or 42.061(c), as described in the section above, have been met.

 Legal References: